alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/02-getting-started/04-alova.md

 title: Alova Instance
 ---

 Alova instances can not only create method instances of different types, but also set global parameters.
 The created method instances will inherit the parameters of this alova instance.
-When the parameters of the alova instance are set to the same parameters as the method instance, such as `timeout`, `shareRequest`, etc., the parameters of the method instance will be used first.
+When the alova instance and a method instance set the same parameter (such as `timeout` or `shareRequest`), the method instance's parameter takes precedence.

 Next we look at the global parameters of alova.